josephcappadona/sphero-project/README.md

 3. Click the plus icon.
 Navigate to your Python 3.7 installation.
 This will likely be at `/Library/Frameworks/Python.framework/Versions/3.7/Python/`.
 If not, type `which python3.7` in Terminal to find the location (you will want the `Python` file at the same level as the `bin` folder you find).
 Click the `Python` file, then click `Open` in the bottom right.

 4. Click the plus icon again.
+Navigate to the same location as in Step 3, except this time, go into the `Resources` folder, select the `Python` application there, and click `Open` in the bottom right.

+5. Click the plus icon again.
 Navigate to your terminal program.
 If you're using the default system terminal, this will be located at `/Applications/Utilities/Terminal`.
 Select the program, then click `Open` in the bottom right.

-5. Make sure both programs you added are checked, and click the lock in the bottom left to save changes.
+6. Make sure both programs you added are checked, and click the lock in the bottom left to save changes.

-For usage, see the [Usage - Drive Mode](#usage-drive-mode).
+For usage, see the [Usage - Drive Mode](#usage-drive-mode) below.

+**Note**: If you use a terminal session manager such as `tmux`, you will also need to add that to `Accessibility` controls.

 ## Usage